MicrosoftDocs/bot-docs/articles/v4sdk/migration/migration-overview.md

 The Bot Framework SDK v4 is based on the same underlying REST API as v3.
 However, v4 is a refactoring of the previous version of the SDK to allow more flexibility and control over the bots.

 We recommend migrating to .NET Core, since the performance is very much improved.
 However, some existing V3 bots are using external libraries that do not have a .NET Core equivalent.
-In this case, the Bot Framework SDK v4 can be used with .NET Framework version 4.6.1 or higher.
+In this case, the Bot Framework SDK v4 can be used with .NET Framework version 4.6.1 or later.
 You can find an example at [corebot](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_webapi) location.

 When migrating a project from v3 to v4, you can choose one of these options: convert in place for **.NET Framework** or port to a new project for **.NET Core**.